GiveMeAjob-job/CAS_Case/README.md

    ```bash
    python hurr_task2.py
    ```
-   Or in some cases you have a final integrated script that merges Hurr1 & Hurr2.
-This typically outputs `hurr2_merged_with_h1_wind.csv`.
+   Or there is a final integrated script that merges Hurr1 & Hurr2.
+This outputs `hurr2_merged_with_h1_wind.csv`.

 4. **Management Request 2**
    ```bash